 Step 2.
 Click the Download CBackup button below and install the software on your computer.
 Then, log in to it with your account.

-Step 5.
-Tap Start Backup to backup your Minecraft worlds with ease.
+Step 4.
+Choose the Minecraft folders/files.
+Then tap Start Backup to backup your Minecraft worlds with ease.

-✎Note: If you want to backup Minecraft worlds on Android or iPad, you can connect your device to a computer, and then, select specific Minecraft files to backup to clouds.
+If you want to backup Minecraft worlds on Android or iPad, you can connect your device to a computer, and then, select specific Minecraft files to backup to the cloud.

 How to Restore Minecraft Backups